An electric car is plugged into a charging station as a glowing sunset sky reflects off its sleek metallic surface, symbolizing modern sustainability.

 Although the United States has passed critical adoption tipping points, it only saw 10 percent year-on-year growth in 2024 — in stark contrast to the 40 percent seen in 2023.
 As more and more countries continue along their EV S-curve, the United States risks being left behind if increased adoption slows.
 The United States needs to seize the narrowing window to establish itself as a leader in EV technology development, carry on supporting EV adoption, and realize cleaner air, household cost savings, and the other compound benefits of EVs.

-The total cost of ownership for an EV compared to a gas-powered vehicle is falling and could save families real money.
+The total cost of ownership is lower for an EV than for a gas-powered vehicle in the United States

 Battery prices, economies of scale, and increasing market competition have made electric cars more affordable.
 While, in some countries EVs still have higher up-front costs than combustion engine vehicles, they typically have lower operating costs.
-This is due to EVs requiring less maintenance, and the cost of electricity for charging being less than fuel.
-In the United States, the gap in operating expenses is so significant that it more than offsets the higher up-front purchase price of an EV.
+This is due to EVs requiring less maintenance, and the cost of electricity for charging being significantly lower than the cost of fuel.
+In the United States, the gap in operating expenses is so significant that it more than offsets the higher up-front purchase price of an EV over time.

 Exhibit 3

-The annual savings translate to real savings for US families, as shown in Exhibit 4.
+The 2025 annual savings shown in Exhibit 3 translate to real savings for US families, as shown in Exhibit 4.

 Exhibit 4